 - After 15 minutes of baking, open the oven and quickly score the top of the cake with a sharp knife.
 (Please read the blog post about why we do this).
 Continue to bake, monitoring the oven to maintain a temperature of 340ºF (170ºC).

-- The cake is done when a wooden skewer inserted in the center of the cake comes out clean.
-Tip: To prevent overbaking, start checking if the cake is done several minutes before the baking time is complete.
+- The cake is done when a wooden skewer pulls out moist crumbs (not wet batter) when inserted near the center of the cake.
+Tip: To prevent overbaking, start checking for doneness several minutes before the baking time is complete.

 - Remove from the oven and allow the cake to rest in the pan for 15 minutes on a wire rack.
 Then, take the cake out of the pan to cool completely.